Healthy living should be simple. These basic rules to feel great and live healthier is all you need.

 The simplest path to healthy living isn’t always the easiest.
 However, I’ve listed 7 things that I think have the biggest impact, and I know that by practicing these, you’ll see incredible gains in your physical health, as well as mental health.

 - Fast once a week.
 Fasting once a month has always been a religious practice of mine, but now that the science is catching up with the benefits, I’ve found it extremely helpful to fast once a week.
-Mostly this just means skipping breakfast and lunch on a Sunday, and resuming regular eating at about 2:00 pm on Sunday afternoon.
+Mostly this is closer to intermittent fasting.
+This means for me, skipping breakfast and lunch on a Sunday, and resuming regular eating at about 2:00 pm on Sunday afternoon.
 Fasting helps the body take a break from digestion and allows your body to decrease insulin and release hormones like HGH.

 - Exercise 30 minutes a day.
-Every single day you should be physically active.
-Being active helps your body be more sensitive to insulin, keeps your heart strong, and is vital to your mental health.
+Every single day you should be physically active. (cardio and strength work) Being active helps your body be more sensitive to insulin, keeps your heart strong, and is vital to your mental health.

 - No blatant sugar.
 It’s not necessary to go “sugar-free”, to benefit from eating less sugar.
 The candy, cookies, cakes, ice cream etc., is considered “blatant” sugar.
 Ignore that, and the sugar you find in small doses like spaghetti sauce isn’t going to be a big deal.